elenabortolato/APAFA/README.md

 │ ├──imputation_TETRIS.R
 │ ├──results/ # Results & figures for the immune analysis │ └── results/ # Results & figures for the immune analysis
 │
+├── Simulations/ # Code + results to reproduce simulation studies (Section 2)
+│ ├── figure4.R # Code to reproduce the results of the simuation studies (Figure 4 of the manuscript) │ ├── large/ # Results of the simulation studies for data in the "large" format (n<p) │ └── long/ # Results of the simulation studies for data in the "long" format (n>p) │
 └── Supplementary/ # Scripts reproducing additional experiments and  checkst reported in the Supplementary Materials of the paper.
   ├── effect_standardize_factors.R # code for obtaining Figure SM1 and SM2 in the supplementary Materials